 Marilyn is still working hard as an integral part of the business.
 Joined by husband Geoff, Finance Director, son Charlie, Managing Director and daughter Sarah, Director and a dedicated team of caregivers the atmosphere is always friendly, safe and relaxed.
 Read more about us.

-Huntington House is dedicated to improving the quality of life and well-being of the residents in our care.
+Huntington House is dedicated to improving the quality of life and well-being of the residents in our senior nursing home.

 At Langham Court, dementia care home, we follow the 'Dementia Care Matters' model which focuses on connecting with residents on an emotional level, enabling as much independence as possible and matching the care to the stage of dementia.
 Discover more about our specialist dementia care.